Polo4496/ESILV_Linux_Git_Python/README.md

 # ESILV linux_git_python

-First use of Github with linux and python learning during one ESILV's course.
+First use of Github with Linux and Python learning during one ESILV's course.

+@ESILV2023 A4 Financial Engineering